Qeepsake/boost-cli/README.md

 ## `boost-cli utility [UTILITYNAME]`

 The utility command creates a utility file with the utility template.
 Value for the --directory flag will default to ./utils.
+The `UTILITYNAME` splits by uppercase letters to form the file name, so `MyUtility` becomes `my-utility.js`.

 ```
 USAGE